 – Life insurance and income protection insurance are exempt from IPT

-– The increase in the standard rate
+– The increase in the

 It’s fascinating that we are a general public that spends huge amounts of cash choosing the right nourishment, the right sheet material, and all the best toys for our pets, yet we’ve been so easing back to grasp the idea of pet protection.
 The pets in our family are particularly a part of the family, which implies we consider their well-being as important as our own.